jorgecarleitao/pyglet-gui/docs/manager.rst

 This section provides the relevant references for understanding how :class:`~pyglet_gui.manager.Manager` works and how you can use it.

-This section is most complex of this documentation because it glues different APIs together.
+This section is the most complex of this documentation because it glues different APIs together.
-The references of the classes are themselves divided in APIs, so it is easier for you to understand them.
+The references of the classes are themselves divided in APIs, so it is hopefully easier to understand.

 Viewer Manager
 ^^^^^^^^^^^^^^^^^^